School Closure FAQ’s

 Q: Do my child(ren) have to complete schoolwork at home during this time?

-A: The Millcreek Township School District is using a tiered approach during the Governor’s mandated closure.
+A: The Millcreek Township School District is using a three phase approach during the Governor’s mandated closure.
 On Friday, March 27, 2020, Governor Wolf signed into law Act 13 of 2020, which mandates every public school develop a Continuity of Education Plan (CoE Plan).
 Our District’s CoE Plan can be found on our web page (https://www.mtsd.org/assets/documents/Our-Community/MTSD-Continuity-of-Education-March-27-2020.pdf).
 Our CoE Plan contains email addresses for all building level administrators to ease communications.
-We developed our tiered plan to work in phases in order to ease into planned instruction for our students, staff and parents.
+We developed our plan to work in phases in order to ease into planned instruction for our students, staff and parents.
 We recognize the nuances for families in dealing with the pandemic; therefore, the District wants to be systematic in our approach for helping families.
 For Phase 1 (3/13/20-3/29/20) the District encouraged enrichment opportunities for all students, which are posted on the District’s website.
-Phase 2 (3/30/20-4/6/20) is for comprehensive enrichment and review.
+Phase 2 (3/30/20-4/3/20) is for comprehensive enrichment and review.
 During this phase, teachers will be connecting with their students through a variety of methods and providing a daily enrichment or review activity to keep our students engaged in their learning.
 At this point in time, the activities will be submitted electronically or when students return to school.
 Every teacher, as the classroom expert, will design these enrichment and review activities based on where their students are as learners and where they are in the curriculum.
-Should additional closure time be mandated, our District will move into Phase 3, planned instruction.
-This phase will center around daily instruction delivered via a hybrid approach of paper/pencil and online instruction.

 Q: What if I do not have the technology to support online learning at home?